Certificate in Business Law

 Requirements for a Concentration within the Certificate

-Students seeking the Certificate have the option (but not the obligation) to concentrate their Certificate-related studies in one of the following subfields within Business Law: Corporate Law; Commercial Transactions; Estate Planning; Health Law; and Labor & Employment Law.
+Students seeking the Certificate have the option (but not the obligation) to concentrate their Certificate-related studies in one of the following subfields within Business Law: Corporate Law; Commercial Transactions; Data Privacy Law; Estate Planning; Federal Tax Law; Health Law; and Labor & Employment Law.
 (Further opportunities for specialization are available in other areas of Business Law by pursuing one of the separate certificates in Energy, Innovation, and Sustainability Law; Intellectual Property Law; International Law; or Tax Law.)
 To qualify for a Concentration, students must complete the relevant curricular track identified below, while still fulfilling any other Certificate requirements.
 Courses may be taken in any order, unless one is a prerequisite for the other.
 Students may not substitute any of the courses in the relevant track with an externship, even if the externship counts toward the basic Certificate.
 However, students may substitute one course taken at another law school or one course taken at Lewis & Clark that is not on the designated track but nevertheless deals substantially with the relevant subfield, with the approval of the Certificate Administrator.
 If a student uses a course taken at another law school for this purpose, then the student may not use any other course taken at another law school to fulfill a Certificate requirement.
 It is recommended that students seek approval from the Certificate Administrator in advance of registering for a course that does not automatically qualify, if they intend to use the course for a Concentration.

 Students pursuing a Concentration are encouraged to write the paper used to fulfill their Certificate writing requirement on a topic in their chosen subfield, if they can find a faculty member to supervise it, but this is not a requirement.